MAT-2/ecommerce-project/README.md

 # Description

 Module 13 - An e-commerce website that has an interactive database in the back-end.
+Being able to create route connections via HTTP requests was fun to learn.
+My only issue was that I was running across a bug that prevents me loading my results via the terminal and through Insomnia.

 ## Installation